raquelacevedo/Employee-Tracker/README.md

 ## Known Bugs

-There seems to be an issue with inquirer having memory leak so a line of code was added to alleviate the leaks.
+There seems to be an issue with inquirer having memory leaks so a line of code was added to alleviate the leaks.

 ## Technologies Used